nhsconnect/gpconnect/pages/design/design_product_versioning.md

 ### SDS interaction IDs ###

-[SDS interaction IDs](development_fhir_operation_guidance.html#foundations-capability-interactions) change only when a new major version of the specification is released and are are suffixed with the major version number, except for GP Connect versions 0.x.x where there is no suffix.
+[SDS interaction IDs](development_fhir_operation_guidance.html#foundations-capability-interactions) change only when a new major version of the specification is released and are suffixed with the major version number, except for GP Connect versions 0.x.x where there is no suffix.

 ### Service Root URL format ###

-[Service Root URL formats](development_fhir_api_guidance.html#service-root-url-versioning) contain the major version number of the specification.
+[Service Root URL formats](development_general_api_guidance.html#service-root-url-versioning) contain the major version number of the specification.